attilammagyar/toys/llm-vs-dsp-programming/README.md

 [Google Gemini 2.5 Pro](https://gemini.google.com/).

 ChatGPT 4o and Gemini went with 4x oversampling, R1 picked 2x
 oversampling.

+Strangely enough, all of the implementations ended up adding *more* aliasing than the naive approach.
+It turned out that the resampling algorithm can push samples that are close to 1.0 or -1.0 to go beyond the limit, and these caused aliasing when they were hard-clipped for the WAV file conversion.
+Just to be sure, DeepSeek R1 even included this aliasing-inducing clipping as the last step before returning the result.
+I decided to resolve this problem by adding normalization to the generated `distort()` functions
+(`return distorted / np.max(np.abs(distorted))`), even though this approach does not generalize well; it works here only because in this test, it is known fore sure that the loudest samples should be close to &pm;1.0.

 Gemini's thought process indicated that the "state of the art" requirement might be confusing, so I also tried the following ending in newly opened, clean conversations:

 > Use the computationally cheapest antialiasing method you can think of.
 > Keep it CPU-friendly enough for real-time audio.
 Do not overthink.